-dynamite: fast full quantum dynamics¶
+dynamite: fast numerics for quantum spin chains¶

 Welcome to dynamite, which provides a simple interface to fast evolution of quantum dynamics and eigensolving.
 Behind the scenes, dynamite uses the PETSc/SLEPc implementations of Krylov subspace exponentiation and eigensolving.

 To run the tutorial, install Docker (or any software that can run docker containers), and run